dadperrin/dadperrin.github.io/content/Stories/My journey with ADHD.md

 For me, ADHD showed up as unworkability in: relationships, dealing with conflict, hyperfocus - especially with TV and computers, procrastination, risky behaviour, addiction, not being able to find stuff around the house, easily bored with repetitive tasks, easily bored period...

-On the hand; it's said the people with ADHD have no trouble thinking outside the box because we are blissfully unaware that there is a box.
-I could put links to the many unique job assignments I had as a result.
+On the other hand; it's said the people with ADHD have no trouble thinking outside the box because we are blissfully unaware that there is a box.
+I had many unique job assignments as a result.
 The ones I've written about have the #ADHD tag already.

 I posted some info on my LinkedIn profile last spring.